LuminateOne/laravel-revision-tracking/README.md

 ```

 ### Track the changes of a model when it has relations loaded.
-**The relational revision will only work with a Model that has the relations loaded.**
+You can can track the changes of all the related models when a model has its relations loaded like this:

 If you want to create the relational revision, you have to invoke `setAsRelationalRevision()` function
 with the top-level model (in the following case, the top-level model is `Customer`).

+**The relational revision will only work with a Model that has the relations loaded.**
 ```php
 //There are two models, and they have relations like this:
 Customer:   has many Order